magnamad/magnamad.github.io/README.md

 ## Who me?

-I am a technology noob..I am giguring out how this works
+I am a technology noob..I am figuring out how this works